Home / Alcohol / Ibuprofen & Alcohol

 Kidney Issues

-The mechanism of action of ibuprofen involves hindering the production of an enzyme known as COX (cyclooxygenase) in the kidneys.
+To dig into this discussion, the mechanism of action of ibuprofen involves hindering the production of an enzyme known as COX (cyclooxygenase) in the kidneys.
 Although this effect reduces pain and inflammation, it also alters the efficiency of renal filtration (even if for a temporary period).

 Excessive Sleepiness

-Together, alcohol and ibuprofen can lead to an excessive slowing in reaction time and sleepiness.
+It is given that alcohol intake can cause drowsiness, while ibuprofen can also result in a state of pain relief.
+However, alcohol and ibuprofen can lead to an excessive slowing in reaction time and sleepiness.

-The decreased alertness and impaired cognitive functions put you at greater risk of dangerous accidents, so never drive after drinking alcohol whether alone or with ibuprofen.
+The decreased alertness and impaired cognitive functions put you at greater risk of dangerous accidents, so never drive after drinking alcohol, whether alone or with ibuprofen.

 Will Ibuprofen and Alcohol Kill You?